metagov/daostar/DAOIPs/daoip-5.md

                             "denomination": "<The denomination of currency>"
                         }
             ],
-            "totalGrantPoolSizeInUSD": "<The total amount of funding for the grant pool in USD>", "email": "<OPTIONAL: A contact email for inquiries and support, e.g., 'grants@example.com'.>", "image": "<OPTIONAL: A URI pointing to an image resource (e.g., grant pool logo).
+            "totalGrantPoolSizeInUSD": "<REQUIRED: The total amount of funding for the grant pool in USD>", "email": "<OPTIONAL: A contact email for inquiries and support, e.g., 'grants@example.com'.>", "image": "<OPTIONAL: A URI pointing to an image resource (e.g., grant pool logo).
 Typically a square image.>", "coverImage": "<OPTIONAL: A URI pointing to a large background image for the grant pool.>"